Peach calories per 100g: 39 kcal

 When systematically analyzing their raw foundational macronutrient profile, standard fresh peaches yield a mere 39 total systemic calories per precisely measured 100-gram serving.
 This absolute caloric sparsity is primarily facilitated by their overwhelming internal aqueous structure—peaches exist natively as nearly 89% pure, highly functional biological water directly bound within a resilient natural dietary fiber matrix.
 In terms of direct solid fuel, they seamlessly deliver approximately 9.5 grams of raw, rapidly accessible complex and simple carbohydrates.
 This energetic payload is delivered while simultaneously contributing virtually zero measurable dietary fat (registering at a bare 0.3 grams) and providing a biologically negligible trace of protein (roughly 0.9 grams).
 Consequently, peaches stand distinctly as a premier, hyper-clean carbohydrate source engineered perfectly for immediate, guilt-free glycogen replenishment.

-The Lutein and Zeaxanthin Antioxidant Complex
+p>The Lutein and Zeaxanthin Antioxidant Complex

 Moving gracefully beyond simple base caloric tracking, peaches operate natively as a highly potent biological delivery mechanism for several critical, specialized organic micronutrients.
-A single medium-sized fresh peach effortlessly provides over 15% of the strict recommended daily physiological intake explicitly for Ascorbic Acid (Vitamin C), fundamentally supporting systemic immune response and internal natural collagen synthesis.
+A single medium-sized fresh peach quickly provides over 15% of the strict recommended daily physiological intake explicitly for Ascorbic Acid (Vitamin C), fundamentally supporting systemic immune response and internal natural collagen synthesis.
 Furthermore, the brilliant underlying golden-orange tissue pigment visually characterizing the deep physical flesh serves as a direct, unmistakable biological indicator of massive native beta-carotene concentrations.

-Most remarkably, peaches are uniquely exceptionally rich in lutein and zeaxanthin—two highly specialized, intensely potent carotenoid antioxidants structurally proven clinically to aggressively accumulate directly within the delicate macular region of the human retina.
+Most remarkably, peaches are uniquely exceptionally rich in lutein and zeaxanthin—two highly specialized, intensely potent carotenoid antioxidants structurally proven clinically to strongly accumulate directly within the delicate macular region of the human retina.
 Regular, consistent dietary consumption of these specific targeted native antioxidant compounds has been rigorously definitively scientifically linked directly to a powerful structural defense against dangerous, long-term oxidative cellular damage heavily triggered by intense daily environmental UV exposure and chronic modern blue-light screen saturation.
 This specific functional characteristic firmly mathematically elevates the simple peach far beyond a basic sweet snack directly into the elite realm of preventative optical biology.

 The Critical Dietary Importance of the Skin